axelmotyka/adventcalendar/src/main/java/week02/README.md

 * Polymorphism
 * Inheritance

-Most of exercises are going to be build on analogy of a cars race.
+The exercises are going to be build on analogy of a cars race.

 #### Platuml

 PlantUML is an open-source tool allowing users to create UML diagrams from a plain text language.
+See http://plantuml.com/class-diagram

 Plugin for InteliJ:
 https://plugins.jetbrains.com/plugin/7017-plantuml-integrationIntelij